 “I particularly find it rewarding assisting those whom have fallen through the cracks of the criminal justice and/or health system to get their first diagnosis in the midst of criminal investigations or proceedings.
 It can be challenging, but extremely satisfying”

-With 10 years experience in criminal law, Karl has represented clients at the police station arrested and accused of some of the most serious offences including murder, historic sexual offences and causing death by dangerous driving.
+With more than ten years experience in criminal law, Karl has represented clients at the police station arrested and accused of some of the most serious offences including murder/manslaughter, serious sexual offences, conspiracies, robberies.
 He has also appeared for clients charged with these types of offences both at the Magistrates Court and has prepared cases through to Crown Court trial and is known by many of the leading barristers at in Manchester based Chambers.

-“Representing some of the most vulnerable persons in society through publicly funded legal aid is challenging at times, but extremely rewarding work.
+When he joined Burton Copeland Karl said; “Representing some of the most vulnerable persons in society through publicly funded legal aid is challenging at times, but extremely rewarding work.
 I am delighted to have arrived at Burton Copeland LLP and being able to deal with the high profile and serious and private and legal aid cases at such a prestigious firm.”

 R v X – A youth charged with attempted section 18 grievous bodily harm with intent.
 Made a lengthy bail application, persuading the magistrates and securing bail against all odds.
 Then fought over the veracity of the charge, which for A was reduced to a common assault, avoiding the fate of going to the Crown Court.

 R v B – Court appointed to Cross examine at summary trial to represent a very vulnerable defendant.
 Acquitted after a robust cross examination of the complainant evidenced the reasonable doubt.